getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 Number.isFinite( a );				// false
 ```

 You may still prefer the coercion, in which case using the global `isFinite(..)` is a valid choice.
-Alternately, and perhaps more sensibly, you can use `Number.isFinite(+x)`, which explicitly coerces `x` to a number before passing it in (see Chapter 4 of the *Types & Grammar* title of this series).
+Alternatively, and perhaps more sensibly, you can use `Number.isFinite(+x)`, which explicitly coerces `x` to a number before passing it in (see Chapter 4 of the *Types & Grammar* title of this series).

-### Integer-related Static Functions
+### Integer-Related Static Functions

 JavaScript number valuess are always floating point (IEE-754).
-So the notion of determining if a number is an "integer" is not about checking its type, since JS makes no such distinction.
+So the notion of determining if a number is an "integer" is not about checking its type, because JS makes no such distinction.

 Instead, you need to check if there's any non-zero decimal portion of the value.
 The easiest way to do that has commonly been: